python/devguide/developer-workflow/development-cycle.rst

 **micro version** number greater than zero.

 The only changes allowed to occur in a maintenance branch without debate are bug fixes.
 Also, a general rule for maintenance branches is that compatibility must not be broken at any point between sibling micro releases (3.5.1, 3.5.2, etc.).
 For both rules, only rare exceptions are accepted and **must** be discussed first.
+Among the rare exceptions to the rules of bug fixes and compatibility, backporting of documentation and tests is encouraged.

+Backporting serves dual purposes.
+First, it increases the visibility of documentation changes since most users refer to stable versions at `docs.python.org/3/ <https://docs.python.org/3/>`_ rather than the `docs.python.org/dev/ <https://docs.python.org/dev/>`_ documentation.
+Second, it minimizes conflicts for future bugfix backports.

+Backporting should target enhancements in documentation and tests for currently **stable** versions, specifically branches in a **bugfix** release cycle or higher.

 A new maintenance branch is normally created when the next feature release cycle reaches feature freeze, i.e. at its first beta pre-release.